Nuka-AI/nuka-ai.github.io/docs/posts/2026-07-28-Semantic-Kernel-disclosure.md

 * **Internal Development Title:** `Python: Prevent LLM-controlled filename path traversal attack`
 * **Link:** [view PR #13643](https://github.com/microsoft/semantic-kernel/pull/13643)
 * **Forensic Significance:** This is the primary location of the "Shadow Patch."
 By rebranding an **"Attack Prevention"** fix as a **"Robustness"** improvement, Microsoft intentionally masked a CVSS 10.0 risk.
 This PR introduced the recursive canonicalization logic required to mitigate the path traversal bypasses identified by Project Nuka-AI.

-#### **PR #13702 — The Telemetry "Bundle" (April 18, 2026)**
-* **Official Title:** Python: Add semantic-kernel User-Agent to google-genai Client
-* **Forensic Significance:** While earlier drafts of this research misidentified the PR number for the primary canonicalization logic (which lives in #13643), forensic diffs show that #13702 was used to bundle final encoding refinements for Google-specific connectors, following the established pattern of hiding security logic within non-security telemetry updates.

 #### **4. Commit fa2d52f6 — "Shell Blinding" (Legacy Retrofit / May 2025 Root)**
 * **Status:** Cherry-picked and merged into Release v1.47.0 on **April 9, 2026**.